TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/gridSettings.md

 ﻿##TGrid settings

-Grid setting are defined in knockout binding or in angular directive.
+Grid settings are defined in knockout binding or in angular directive.
-Some of TGrid settings has default values and this is not required to define them in template.
+Some of TGrid settings have default values and this is not required to define them in template.
 One required setting is **provider**.

 #####For Knockout
 <!--Start the highlighter-->